mikeerickson/nptemplating-docs/docs/templating-basics/template-prompts.md

 :::

 ## Prompt Options
-`np.Templating` supports prompts four types of prompts, with no configuration required
+`np.Templating` supports four different types of prompts, with no configuration required

 ### Example 1: Standard Prompt Interface
 The most common prompting interface is to use the following